Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 In group settings, CBT has additional benefits compared to individual sessions.

-First, group CBT can create a sense of community, helping clients feel less isolated and more understood.
-Sharing experiences with others facing similar challenges promotes validation and empathy, fostering a supportive environment for healing.
+Firstly, group CBT can create a sense of community, supporting clients to feel less isolated.
+Sharing experiences with others facing similar challenges promotes validation and empathy, fostering a supportive space to heal.

-This can lead to increased self-awareness, as clients observe and reflect on their own thought processes and the impacts on behavior.
+This can lead to increased awareness, as clients observe and reflect on their own thought processes and the impact of their behavior on others.

 Another advantage of group CBT is cost-effectiveness.
-Group therapy is generally more affordable than individual therapy, making it more accessible to a broader range of clients.
+Group therapy is generally more affordable than individual therapy, making CBT’s benefits more accessible to a broader range of clients.

-Additionally, group settings allow therapists to reach more individuals at once, maximizing resources and potentially addressing unmet mental health needs in communities.
+Additionally, group settings allow therapists to reach more individuals at once, maximizing resources and potentially addressing unmet individual and structural mental health needs in communities.